Sondar4/curriculum-web/README.md

 # My CV

-This repository contains the webpage of my Cv.
+This repository contains my web CV.

 Deployed at: